csrichardkim/csrichardkim.github.io/projects/campusClubhouse.md

 <br>

-This final project was designed for us to test our development processes.

-A lot of my personal learning definitely dipped more into the non-coding enviornment.
+This final project was designed for us to test our development processes A lot of my personal learning definitely dipped more into the non-coding enviornment.
 There was a lot more planning, communicating and deployment issues that I haven't thought about beforehand.
 It was also fun to collaborate with a team and have the opportunity to build with others.
 Even though much of our communication was aynchronous, it was definitely the best part of the project.